TuVanDev/TuVanDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hey everyone!
 I'm Tu, the Magento Tech Guru at [M.academy][1] and a Magento and Adobe Commerce Certified Expert Developer.

-I discovered my passion for website development when I was 16 years old and have been dedicated to it ever since.
-I have honed my skills to become a leading expert in the platform.
-Consequently, I had the privilege to collaborate with industry expert Mark Shust, where I currently serve as the Magento Tech Guru at M.Academy.
-Additionally, I have achieved the Adobe Commerce Developer Expert with Cloud Add-on certification.
+At 16, I unearthed my passion for website development, a journey that has been the cornerstone of my career ever since.
+Specializing in Magento and Adobe Commerce development, I have consistently refined my skills, earning recognition as an authority in the field.
+Collaborating closely with influential figures like Mark Shust, a luminary in the Magento ecosystem, I now prodly hold the position of Magento Tech Guruat M.Academy.
+Remarkably, I achieved the esteemed Adobe Commerce Developer Expert with Cloud Add-on certification through dedicated self-study, practical experience and perseverance, bypassing the reliance on popular paid preparation courses and guides for exam success.

 With 10 years of experience, I am skilled in both backend and frontend development, but my main focus and specialization lie in backend development.
 I have a strong ability to troubleshoot and fix bugs.
 I take great pride in my attention to detail, ensuring accuracy and precision in every aspect of my work.
 I am able to work well in team environments and also work independently.